 Lamberton understands the drive behind surrogacy and says it’s impossible to judge every situation in the same way.
 "There are many stories about the poor families who are desperate to have a baby, we just need to ensure that we prioritise the rights of vulnerable women and children equally," she says.
 It’s also important to consider the financial impact that a ban on surrogacy could have on surrogates.

 According to a Time article last year, research following on from India's surrogacy ban shows that preventing the practice has the potential to hurt lower income women by reducing their options to provide for their families.

 For Everingham, improved global regulation of surrogacy is essential.
 The war in Ukraine has made it more urgent than ever.
-Whether the practice is voluntary or commercial, women should be entitled to counseling and support, as well as physical and mental health checks.
+Whether the practice is voluntary – as it is in the UK – or commercial, women should be entitled to counselling and support, as well as physical and mental health checks.